howardlau1999/howardlau1999/README.md

 I have been a GitHub member for [![Years Badge](https://badges.pufler.dev/years/howardlau1999)](https://badges.pufler.dev)

 - 🔭 I’m currently working on Auto Scaling for TiDB
-- 🌱 I’m currently learning Distributed Systems(mainly focusing on distributed databases)
+- 🌱 I’m currently learning Distributed Systems (mainly focusing on Distributed Databases)
-- 💬 Ask me about Databases, Kubernetes, backend development, artificial intelligence
+- 💬 Ask me about databases, Kubernetes, Linux, backend development, artificial intelligence
+- 🤔 I’m looking for help with Computer Graphics, game development
+- 😄 I'm intrested in development in many aspects and eager to try new things

 <!--
 **howardlau1999/howardlau1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.